asAngus/T430-EFI/README.md

 - Boot the USB, in clover, select your target drive <br />

 # Install Clover on Your Target Drive
+- This is so you no longer need to boot with USB <br />
 - Get clover installer pkg onto your computer, I did this through USB or ethernet <br />
 - Install with the same options as the USB, this time to our target drive <br />
 - Follow "Insert EFI folder" but with the target drive instead of the USB <br />